Partial Lagrange Multiplier Expressions and Disjunctive Decompositions for Bilevel Optimization: The Disjunctive Decomposition

 \subsection{Local optimality of BPOPs}

 We would like to remark that Theorem~\ref{thm:eqv:PJ} does not give a full characterization for local optimizers.
-However, local optimality can be verified by solving branch problems with an additional small ball constraint.
-For given $J\in\mc{P}_m^t$, $(\hat u, \hat v)\in \mc{F}$ and a small radius $\rho>0$, consider the new branch optimization problem
+In computational practice, local optimality can be further verified by solving branch problems with an additional small ball constraint.
+Let $(\hat{u},\hat{v})\in\mc{F}$ denote the selected point.
+The verification process is as follows.
+First, determine the active set $\mc{I}(\hat{u}, \hat{v})$ and a label set $\hat{J}\in\mc{P}$ such that $(\hat{u},\hat{v})\in \mc{K}_{\hat{J}}$.
+Then select a small scalar $\rho>0$ and solve

-We can also verify whether or not $( \hat u, \hat v)$ is a local minimizer of \reff{eq:genblv} as follows.
-Select a small scalar $\rho>0$.
-By Theorem~\ref{thm:kktdcp}, if each $(Q_J)$ is either infeasible or has a nonnegative optimal value, then $(\hat u, \hat v)$ must be a local minimizer of \reff{eq:genblv}.
-Indeed, we have the following theorem.